gracebmanning/littlemusicworlds/README.md

 # little music worlds

-A collection of visual "worlds" designed to reflect how each one makes me feel.
+A collection of visual "worlds" designed to reflect how each song makes me feel.

 See it live at [littlemusicworlds.net](https://littlemusicworlds.net).